The Costs to Start a Trucking Company

 We wish there was a simple answer.
 But the truth is that the cost of starting a trucking company varies business-to-business and state-to-state.
-The price also fluctuates based on the cargo you plan to haul, the operation you want to run, insurance coverage, and more.
-Owners can invest somewhere between $10,000 and $20,000 to start a trucking company.
+The price also fluctuates based on the type of trucking company you want to start, including cargo you plan to haul, the operation you want to run, insurance coverage, and more.
+New trucking company owners can invest somewhere between $10,000 and $20,000 to start a trucking company.
 Now, let’s break that down to see where the money goes.

 Apex Startup Program Services

 The Apex Startup Program doesn’t just offer a few packages at set pricing.
 Instead, we customize our service plans based off of your needs.
 Our administrative fee depends on the scope of services you need.
 For a full-service setup, Apex Startup Clients typically pay between $1,000 – $1,600 – that includes both filing fees and our administrative fee!

 - Entity Formation Document (LLC) – Secretary of State

 - SS4 for Employer Identification Number (EIN) – Internal Revenue Service (IRS)

 - USDOT & MC Numbers / Authority – Federal Motor Carrier Safety Administration (FMCSA)

 - BOC-3 for Designation of Process Agents